HITECHCRIME/HC_SG114_Moment/README.md

 the road so long as you don't listen, you just cope yeah Feeding hope wasn't all that wise - nope

-Now I get to know the new horizons - such a trope
-All was sort of well before you came along  (so)
+Now I get to know the new horizons - such a trope arise All was sort of well before you came along  (so)
 Glad I lied to myself I was wrong (wrathed?)
 Now I realize (?)
 I am here (in red) -with- only dust and lasers and me alone (MELODY)